juef17/dwrandomizer/README.md

 - the Staff of Rain old man;
 - the Rainbow Drop old man.

-Also, if the `No Keys` flag is on, it obviously cannot be a key vendor.
+Also, if the `No Keys` flag is on, it obviously cannot be a key vendor, and if the `Radish Finish` flag is on, it cannot be the radish vendor.

 This makes an approximate probability of 1/120 that a specific NPC is the Dragonlord.